 8.30 AM - 5.00 PM Monday to Friday

-How to receive subsidised online maths tuition from Third Space Learning
+How to access subsidised online maths tuition from Third Space Learning

-The National Tutoring Programme is a government-backed charitable initiative to help to mitigate the impact of school closures by providing schools with access to heavily subsidised one to one and small group tutoring from a selection of approved Tuition Partners.
+The National Tutoring Programme is a government initiative to help to mitigate the impact of school closures by providing schools with access to heavily subsidised high-quality one to one and small group tutoring from a selection of approved Tuition Partners.

 Pupil and time slot selection